 We think about the risks and benefits for each person separately.
 Age is just one of many factors.

-You must be nicotine-free for a minimum of four months before you can have a heart transplant evaluation.
+You must be nicotine-free for at least four months before you can have a heart transplant exam and testing.

 To get on the waiting list for a heart transplant, you must be nicotine-free for six months.